reivaxy/antFarm/README.md

 Modules can be connected with doors, optionnally closeable, and their unused connection pods will be closed by shutters.

-A friend bought one on Ebay, but the water dispenser is not well designed, and several ants drowned.
+My friend who is an ant fanatic bought one on Ebay, but the water dispenser is not well designed, and several ants drowned.
 He asked for my water dispenser so I designed a connector to connect to his modules.

 All this is shown on this picture: